 So I’m always on the lookout for new avocado recipes, like these avocado fries that were inspired by a recipe for zucchini fries that I tore out of a magazine.
 They’re actually baked, not fried, so they’re a healthier treat, and I’ve paired them with a yummy chipotle cream sauce for dipping.

-Slicing avocados can be a bit of a pain, but a tool like this avocado slicer from Good Cook can make the job much easier.
-For best results use medium-size avocados that are just ripe -- if they're too ripe, you'll end up with mushy, messy slices.
+Slicing avocados can be a bit of a pain, but a tool like this stainless steel avocado slicer can make the job much easier.
+For best results use medium-size avocados that are just ripe — if they’re too ripe, you’ll end up with mushy, messy slices.

-Back to the avocado fries, once you've got your avocados sliced, you're ready for the messy part.
+Once you’ve got your avocados sliced, you’re ready for the messy part.
 Each slice gets dipped in a mixture of flour and spices, then into beaten egg, and finally in panko bread crumbs.
+They’re totally worth the effort, though!

 Place each slice on an oven-safe cooling rack that’s set on a baking sheet, and mist them with olive oil or cooking spray.
 I like my Misto oil sprayer for this purpose.